The big conundrum, oh, the eternal question: how do you carry thy water? Soft bottles? Hard Nalgene? Aluminum? Hydration bladders? Goat skin?

 Of course, the smart critter was eating the pre-soaked rice, as we found out in the morning.
 He chewed a whole in the Ziploc and ate a bit of the goodies before being chased away.
 Unfortunately, as the bladder was right there, somehow he got a tiny bite into that, too.
 When I filled it up, I realized there's a small leak on the side, close to the screw-top.

-In this case this was not a big issue, it was the last day, we were 12 miles from the trailhead and there was ample water on the way.
-We simply put some more water in my bladder, Em took the empty one with a bit of extra on top of her pack.
+In this case this was not a big issue, it was the last day, we were 12 miles from the trailhead and there was ample water on the way, so we simply put some more water in my bladder.

 We fixed the leak with a small piece of vinyl patch and it's holding up to this day (writing this in 2017).
 We use it as extra bottle or as the holder for the dirty water when filtering inline with the Sawyer Mini.